The Strategic Balance Transfer Planner

 2. Watch for the Boomerang Rate

 If you don't pay off the transferred balance before the promo period ends, the remaining balance immediately starts accruing interest at the post-promo APR (often 24.99% or higher).
-This "boomerang rate" can erase your savings if you're not prepared.
+This "boomerang rate" can exponentially increase your cost of capital if you're not prepared.
 Set up automatic payments to ensure you're on track.

 3. The 3% Rule: Make Sure It's Worth It